mon/ifs_layeredfs/README.txt

 Load ifs_hook.dll using your launcher/injector of choice (eg: -k ifs_hook.dll)

 Flags:
+--layered-disable Disable layeredfs
 --layered-verbose Print *tons* of info.
 Useful to find why your mods aren't loaded --layered-devmode Instead of caching, check the data_mods folder for every file.
-                   A little slower, but lets you modify mods on-the-fly
+                    A little slower, but lets you modify mods on-the-fly --layered-allowlist=a,b,c,d --layered-blocklist=a,b,c,d
+                  If an allowlist is present, ONLY those folders in the allowlist are included in the loaded mods list.
+                  If a blocklist is present, folders in the blocklist are excluded from the loaded mods list.

 Info is logged to ifs_hook.log
 If something breaks, send the log to mon